-- intentionally disrupted the class, subject, or activity; - jeopardized the health or safety of any of the other participants in the class, subject, or activity; or - was insubordinate during the class, subject, or activity.
+- jeopardized the health or safety of any of the other participants in the class, subject, or activity; or - was insubordinate during the class, subject, or activity.

 Any teacher who suspends a student from a class, subject, or activity must immediately report the suspension and its reason to the building principal or designee.
 If a student is suspended from a class, subject, or activity, but will otherwise remain at school, the building principal or designee must ensure that the student is appropriately supervised during the suspension and, if the student is a student with a disability, that all procedures applicable to students with disabilities are followed.